The comparative statics of persuasion: ` ‘ Increasing ' ’ comparative statics

 Since $u'$ is bounded, we may choose a regular $v : [0,1] \to \R$ that coincides with $u$ on $[X,1]$ and that weakly exceeds $u$ and is strictly convex on $[0,X]$ (refer to \Cref{fig:Wproof}).
-It is easily seen that $v$ is ordinally more convex than $u$.
+It is easily seen that $v$ is coarsely more convex than $u$.

-As $v$ is S-shaped, an `upper censorship' distribution $F$ is optimal by Kolotilin's (\citeyear{Kolotilin2018}) well-known result: for $a \in (0,1)$ satisfying
+As $v$ is S-shaped, an `upper censorship' distribution $G$ is optimal by Kolotilin's (\citeyear{Kolotilin2014}, p.~14) well-known result: for $a \in (0,1)$ satisfying